Quatrefoil Quilt Block Pattern - a Free Tutorial

 Conclusion:

 This was a fun quilt block to sew together.
-The most difficult part is the Flying Geese patches and they're not that hard.
-I think it would be a nice looking scrappy quilt if you made the same patches within the block the same color fabric but made each block different.
+The most difficult part is the Flying Geese patches and they're not that hard - just check out the tutorial link for step-by-step instructions.
+I think my favorite is the one using the Snowball block for an alternating block.

 I hope you've enjoyed this Quatrefoil quilt block tutorial.
 If you liked this post and want to see more quilting tutorials like this, simply click here to sign up for my newsletter and also receive a free PDF quilt pattern called Chained Weathervane.